-- Wipe the work surface clean of all dirt and debris, especially that of previous coarser sanding sessions, which will scratch the surface of a finer grit sanding session. - 2.
+- Make sure that the surface to be sanded is wiped clean of all dirt and debris, especially that of previous courser sanding sessions, which will scratch the surface of a finer grit sanding session. - 2.
 Attach the desired grit Sanding Disk (sold separately) onto the Backing Pad. - 3.
-Make sure that the Switch is in the offposition, then plug in the tool. - 4.
-Turn the Power Switch to its "ON" position to start the tool. - 5.
-Wait until the tool has reached full speed, then gently contact the surface.
+Rotate the Speed Dial to select the desired speed setting. - 4.
+Plug the Power Cord of the Polisher/Sander into a grounded 120 volt, electrical outlet. - 5.
+To start, grip the Polisher/Sander firmly with both hands and press the Trigger.
+Release the Trigger to stop.
+To use the Lock on button, while holding in the Trigger, press the Lock On Button, then release the Trigger.
+The Polisher/Sander will stay on.
+Press and release the Trigger to stop. - 6.
+Wait until the Polisher/Sander has reached full speed, then gently contact the surface.

-- 6. Keep heavy pressure off of the tool when operating.
-Allow the tool to do the work. - 7.
-Move the tool in a uniform pattern up and down or side to side while sanding to ensure even sanding. - 8.
-Periodically, stop the tool and check for disc wear.
-Replace worn sanding discs as needed. - TO PREVENT ACCIDENTS, AFTER USE: Turn off the tool.
-WARNING!
-Allow the tool to come to a complete stop before setting it down.
-Unplug the tool.
+- 7. Keep heavy pressure off of the Polisher/ Sander when operating.
+Allow the sanding disk to do the work. - 8.
+Move the Polisher/Sander in a uniform pattern up and down or side to side as you sand to ensure even sanding. - 9.
+Periodically, stop the Polisher/Sander and check for possible disc wear.
+Replace used or worn sanding discs when necessary. - 10.
+When finished, turn off and unplug the Polisher/Sander. - 11.
+Allow the tool to come to a complete stop before setting it down. - 12.
+To prevent accidents, turn off the tool and disconnect its power supply after use.
 Clean, then store the tool indoors out of children's reach.